michael-rimmer-nz/308-pae3d-3d-modeler/README.md

 #### Potential Improvements ####

- - Improve naming for some functions and defines, global and local variable.
+ - Improve naming for some functions, definitions, global and local variable.
 Some don't describe themselves as well as they could.
-There needs to be more consistency in the name format.
+There needs to be more consistency in the name formatting.
  - Look into optimising functions and their design.
  - Duplicate is not on the toolbar.
- - Model.cpp is large and could have some of it transformation operations moved to a new 'ModelTransform' class.
-Functions: subdivide, extrude, merge, duplicate etc.
+ - Model.cpp is large and could have some of its transformation operations moved to a new 'ModelTransform' class.
+Functions: subdivide/smooth, extrude, merge, duplicate etc.
  - There is only one Model class instance.
 We have not looked at how it behaves with more than one model instance.
  - Duplicate would be better named "copy" since it copies vertices, edges and faces within the model instance.
-A 'duplicate' would ideally create a copy instance of the model.
+A 'duplicate' would ideally create a copy instance of the model instead.
- - With multiple instances of a model you could have an 'object dashboard' and include tools for creating new objects and managing them.
+ - With multiple instances of a model we could add an 'object dashboard' and include tools for creating new objects and managing them.

 ### Build and Run ###